|Nutritional Guidelines (per serving)|

-This Cranberry Coulis is sweetly tart and the perfect foil for turkey or other poultry and pork.
-A coulis is a sauce made from puréed fruit or vegetables (see this Red Pepper Coulis Recipe) that is cooked down until thick, strained and then served hot or cold.
+This sweet-tart Cranberry Coulis is the perfect foil for turkey or other poultry and pork.
+A coulis is a sauce made from puréed fruit or vegetables that's cooked down until thick, strained, and then served hot or cold.

 - 1/4 cup sugar